jemmy512/book-notes/SE/refactoring-2.md

 * Motivation

     I use Inline Class if a class is no longer pulling its weight and shouldn’t be around any more.
 Often, this is the result of refactoring that moves other responsibilities out of the class so there is little left.
-At that point, I fold the class into another—one that makes most use of the runt class.
+At that point, I fold the class into another - one that makes most use of the runt class.

     Another reason to use Inline Class is if I have two classes that I want to refactor into a pair of classes with a different allocation of features.
 I may find it easier to first use Inline Class to combine them into a single class, then `Extract Class` to make the new separation.
 This is a general approach when reorganizing things: Sometimes, it’s easier to move elements one at a time from one context to another, but sometimes it’s better to use an inline refactoring to collapse the contexts together, then use an extract refactoring to separate them into different elements.